Kevin Can F**k Himself: Development

 In November 2018, it was announced AMC had opened a writers' room on the series as part of its scripts-to-series development model, with Valerie Armstrong serving as creator and executive producer, with Rashida Jones and Will McCormack serving as executive producers under their Le Train Train banner.
 In October 2019, AMC ordered the series.

 The show's title is an allusion to Kevin Can Wait, a 2016 CBS sitcom starring Kevin James, which was heavily criticized for the manner in which the lead character's wife (played by Erinn Hayes) was written out of the show in the second season.
-Although Kevin Can F**k Himself is not meant as a direct parody of Kevin Can Wait, that incident served as a jumping-off point for the creators of Kevin Can F**k Himself to make a show exploring the implications of gender roles in American family sitcoms.
+Although Kevin Can F**k Himself is not meant as a direct parody of Kevin Can Wait, that incident served as a jumping-off point for the creative team of Kevin Can F**k Himself to make a show exploring the implications of gender roles in American family sitcoms.
 On August 27, 2021, AMC renewed the series for a second season.
 On November 30, 2021, AMC confirmed the series would conclude after two seasons.

 Casting

 In February 2020, Annie Murphy joined the series' cast in the leading role.
 In March 2020, Eric Petersen, Mary Hollis Inboden and Alex Bonifer joined the cast in starring roles.
 In May 2020, Raymond Lee and Brian Howe also joined the cast in starring roles.
 In January 2021, Meghan Leathers and Candice Coke joined the cast in recurring roles.

-In May 2022, Erinn Hayes was cast in a guest role.
+In May 2022, Erinn Hayes from "Kevin Can Wait" was cast in a guest role.

+Shooting

+The McRoberts house exteriors were shot on Nason Street in Brockton, Massachusetts.
+Other shooting locations around Massachusetts include Worcester, Hingham, Milton, Randolph, Canton, Common Market Restaurants in Quincy, and in Brockton the Campello Station of the United States Postal Service and the First Evangelical Lutheran Church.

 Reception

 Critical reception

 The first season of Kevin Can F**k Himself holds an 82% approval rating on review aggregator website Rotten Tomatoes, based on 60 reviews with an average rating of 6.80/10.
 The website's critical consensus reads, "Kevin Can F**k Himself's ambitious blend of genres don't always gel, but searing social commentary and a stellar performance from Annie Murphy make for an engaging watch."
 On Metacritic, the first season holds a rating of 65 out of 100, based on 25 critics, indicating "generally favorable reviews".

-On Rotten Tomatoes, the second season holds an approval rating of 100% with an average rating of 7.7/10 based on 6 reviews.
+On Rotten Tomatoes, the second season holds an approval rating of 100% with an average rating of 7.7/10 based on 7 reviews.

 Accolades

 The first season episode "Live Free or Die" won the American Cinema Editors Award for Best Edited Multi-Camera Comedy Series, with "Fixed" and "The Grand Victorian" also nominated.
 The series was recognized with The ReFrame Stamp for hiring people of underrepresented gender identities, and of color.
+In 2023, the series was nominated by the Casting Society of America for the Outstanding Achievement in Casting - Television Pilot and First Season - Drama Artios award.